Are Only the HGH Injections Effective?

 By Lisa Wells, RN

-Those who offer prescriptions as well as those who sell the injections illegally will probably tell you that only the HGH injections are effective.
-This claim must come from their wish to make money because it certainly does not come from research or from the authorities in the field of human growth hormone.
+Those who offer prescriptions as well as those who sell the injections illegally may tell you that only the HGH injections are effective.
+This claim must come from their wish to make money because it certainly does not come from research or from the authorities in the field of human growth hormone for anti-aging.

 If your pituitary gland is damaged and can no longer release any growth hormone on its own then, yes, only the injections will be effective for you because only they are a full hormone replacement therapy.

 However, the vast majority of people do not have a damaged pituitary gland and so the injections are not the only means in which their growth hormone can be increased.
 There are now numerous clinical studies, articles, and books that provide information about how we can increase our HGH level without injections.1

 The most popular book written about human growth hormone is called Grow Young With HGH.
 Written by Dr. Ronald Klatz, this book fueled the anti-aging growth hormone movement.

 "We should first try increasing our body's own release of human growth hormone using safe HGH supplements that will not interfere with the function of the pituitary gland."
 Hormone replacement therapy with synthetic HGH injections is still new, we cannot know the long term effects."

 Taking hormone replacement therapy (HRT) with some synthetic hormones such as synthetic estrogen has been shown to increase the risk of cancer in some clinical studies.
 If you take the HGH injections you are taking synthetic hormone replacement therapy.1